-All candidates should submit a full and detailed application supported by a statement of 1,000-1,500 words describing their relevant experiences and evidencing the reasons why they feel they are suitable for family mediation training by reference to the FMC Standards referred to above.
+All candidates should submit a full and detailed application supported by a statement of 1,000-1,500 words describing their relevant experiences and evidencing the reasons why they feel they are suitable for family mediation training by reference to the FMC Standards referred to at the top.

-All delegates are required to provide details of two referees who can comment on professional knowledge and competence as well as personal and professional suitability and attributes.
-One of your referees may be a personal referee but must not be a relative.
+Candidates need to provide details of two referees who can comment on professional knowledge and competence as well as personal and professional suitability and attributes.
+One of your referees can be a personal referee but neither referee can be a relative.

-All candidates should complete the section on the application form detailing how they expect to establish a family mediation practice.
+All candidates should complete the section on the application form setting out how they expect to establish a family mediation practice.

-When applications are unsuccessful full feedback will be given as to the training panel’s decision.
-Advice will be given on alternative training courses or work experience that may improve the candidate’s chances of any subsequent application for family mediation training being accepted.
+When applications are unsuccessful, full feedback will be given.
+We will provide the candidate with advice on alternative training courses or work experience that may improve any subsequent application for family mediation training .

 Will you be able to find work as a family mediator?

 You will also need to make contacts with related services within your local area, for example legal firms, counselling services, your local Citizens Advice Bureau and the local courts.
-Membership of a renowned family mediation organisation such as FMA can be essential to starting you on the road to becoming a successful family mediator, but you will still need to do a great deal of work to persuade people to choose you, rather than one of your competitors.
+Even as a member of a renowned family mediation organisation such as FMA, you will still need to do a great deal of work to persuade people to choose you, rather than one of your competitors.

-Most people who want to ask the court to decide a family issue now have to see an authorised family mediator to talk through the options before issuing an application.
-Once established in practice this is an important part of the work you will do as a family mediator but you should be aware that completing a training course does not qualify you to conduct these meetings, which can only be conducted by family mediators with recognised levels of experience who have undertaken further training.
+Most people who want to ask the court to decide a family issue now have to see an accredited family mediator to talk through the options before they are able to issue an application.
+Once established in practice this is an important part of the work you will do as a family mediator but you should be aware that completing a training course does not qualify you to conduct these meetings, which can only be conducted by family mediators with recognised levels of experience.
 Completing an FMA training course is, once again, only one part of the process.

-It is important that you consider the cost and time implications of making the move to professional family mediation and of developing your family mediation practice.
-This can be challenging and needs careful thought.
+You need to consider carefully the cost and time implications of making the move to professional family mediation and of developing your family mediation practice.
 It may be some time before you can recoup the cost of your training.
 Questions to ask yourself might include . . .